tableau/connector-plugin-sdk/docs/design.md

 Choosing the right dialect is a critical part of writing a connector.
 For example:

+- Write a complete dialect scenario (recommended): You can create a complete dialect definition without any base dialect.
+Refer to the [Postgres_odbc sample's full dialect](https://github.com/tableau/connector-plugin-sdk/blob/master/samples/plugins/postgres_odbc/dialect.tdd) as a starting point.
+- Inherit a base dialect scenario: If your database follows the SQL standards of another database that Tableau already supports (listed below), then you can choose that dialect as a starting point, you can also add your own customizations beyond the base dialect.
-- If you set <span style="font-family: courier new">base</span> to "mysql_odbc" as the parent, you can skip configuring a dialect, and your connector will use the parent’s dialect.
+- Use superclass's dialect scenario: If you set <span style="font-family: courier new">base</span> to "mysql_odbc" as the parent, you can skip configuring a dialect, and your connector will use the parent’s dialect.
-- If your database follows the SQL standards of another database that Tableau already supports (listed below), then you can choose that dialect as a starting point.

 These are valid values for <span style="font-family: courier new">base</span>: